Optravis-LLC/jooq-gradle/README.md

     * apply flyway migrations from `src/main/resources/db/migration`
     * run jOOQ code generator with a configuration tailored for Kotlin Projects
 * Make the `compileKotlin` task depend on `generateJooq`
-* Add the generated jooq code to the main source set
+* Add the generated jOOQ code to the main source set

 > [!NOTE]
 >